Follow a sample: a short laboratory tour

 - Pathology examinations are needed in the hospital theatre to help guide the surgeon.
 The pathologist and scientist must work against the clock while the patient is on the operating table.
 Frozen Sections

-- DNA cannot be seen by the human eye, not even under the microscope, but in little more than a decade PCR, a new technique that ‘amplifies’ strands of genetic material so they can be examined, has revolutionised the way we can diagnose mutations in cancer and track down inherited disorders.
+- DNA cannot be seen by the human eye, not even under the microscope, but in little more than a decade PCR, a technique that ‘amplifies’ strands of genetic material so they can be examined, has revolutionised the way we can diagnose mutations in cancer and track down inherited disorders.